dizzib/WhoDoTheyServe.com/app/doc/about.md

 ### About
-This site is a non-profit [opensource] collaborative effort to track and visualise the rapidly changing global political and corporate power structure.
+This site is a non-profit [opensource] effort to track and visualise the rapidly changing global political and corporate power structure.
 The purpose is to highlight potential [conflicts of interest][coi] and to educate.

-If you notice a missing actor/connection or have found some good evidence then feel free to signup and contribute.
-The signup software is currently under development so you'll need to email me your preferred username and I'll set you up with a new account, just use the Contact link below.
+If you'd like to become a contributor then please email me via the contact link below and I'll set you up with a new account.

 This site is experimental and open to new ideas/suggestions which you can add to [github issues][issues].

 Cheers!
-Andy

-May 2013

 ### Credits